WordPress Glossary Plugin (CMTG) - Getting Started - Use Case - Creating a Glossary Website With Tooltips From Scratch

 If your site is not in English, that's ok.
-The CM Tooltip Glossary fully supports all UTF-8 languages.
+The WordPress Glossary plugin fully supports all UTF-8 languages.
 Translate it by adapting labels, and making a few tweaks.
 Pro+ and eCommerce also have RLT support and are even compatible with WPML (WordPress MultiLanguage).

 Some examples of labels available for translation:

 - Back to Top

 - « Back to Glossary Index